-ASA College Planning Center housed at the Central Library, Copley Square.
+ASA Education & Career Planning Center housed at the Central Library, Copley Square.

-The ASA College Planning Center provides in-person support for Massachusetts high school students, parents, and adults planning to attend college, searching and applying for scholarships and financial aid, and looking to achieve their dream of receiving a degree.
+The ASA Education & Career Planning Center provides in-person support for Massachusetts high school students, parents, and adults planning to attend college, searching and applying for scholarships and financial aid, and looking to achieve their dream of receiving a degree.